samuelgruffaz/Geodesic_Slice_Sampling_on_Riemannian_Manifold/README.md

 ## Reproducing the experiments

-The experiments are separated in different folder each one containing its own code (userfriendly to push on a cloud).
+The experiments are separated into different folders, each one containing its own code (user-friendly to push on a cloud).

 The experiments are the following :